14 Easy Kindness Activities for Elementary Students for World Kindness Day

 What are Some Random Acts of Kindness Day Activities for Elementary School Students?

 Taking part in Kindness Day or Kindness Week doesn't have to be time-consuming and frustrating.
-There's no need for exhausting Google searches to find fun ideas for Random Acts of Kindness Week to engage and inspire students to participate in doing good when there are ready-made kindness resources to save you so much time.
+There's no need for exhausting Google searches to find fun ideas for World Kindness Day that will engage and inspire students to participate in good deeds when there are ready-made kindness resources to save you so much time.

 This patchwork quilt has 30 squares with kindness quotes as well as images and bordered squares for students to make their own patches.